Sun City (South Africa): Music performances and boycotts

 The United Nations had imposed a cultural boycott on South Africa in condemnation of apartheid.
 To overcome this, Kerzner offered substantial financial incentives to performing artists to use Sun City as a venue.
-Several acts disregarded the boycott and performed at the venue, such as The Beach Boys, Linda Ronstadt, Cher, Millie Jackson, Liza Minnelli, Frank Sinatra (1981), Shirley Bassey (1981), Olivia Newton-John (1982), Dolly Parton (1982), Neil Sedaka (1982), Paul Anka, Status Quo, Rod Stewart (July 1983), and Elton John (October 1983).
+Several acts disregarded the boycott and performed at the venue, such as The Beach Boys, Linda Ronstadt, Cher, Ray Charles, Millie Jackson, Liza Minnelli, Frank Sinatra (1981), Shirley Bassey (1981), Olivia Newton-John (1982), Dolly Parton (1982), Neil Sedaka (1982), Paul Anka, Status Quo, Rod Stewart (July 1983), Elton John (October 1983), and Boney M. (1984).

 British rock band Queen's series of performances at the venue in October 1984 in transgression of the boycott caused considerable controversy, prompting criticism in the British music press, a fine from the Musicians' Union and their inclusion on the United Nations' blacklisted artists.
 Following the criticism, Queen strongly defended their decision, saying they "play to anybody who wants to come and listen" and were "a very non-political group", but donated to a school for the deaf and blind to assert their philanthropic values.
 In 2021, drummer Roger Taylor voiced regret for the Sun City shows, stating that "We went with the best intentions, but I still think it was kind of a mistake."

 On 25 October 1980, Sun City's "Superbowl" hosted a racially mixed world heavyweight boxing championship fight between champion American Mike Weaver and challenger South African Gerrie Coetzee.
-It was won by Weaver by thirteenth-round knockout.
-The fight was for Weaver's World Boxing Association world heavyweight title.
+Weaver won the fight by knockout in the 13th round, successfully defending his World Boxing Association world heavyweight title.

 In 1985, E Street Band guitarist Steven Van Zandt made the venue the focus of his music-industry activist group Artists United Against Apartheid.
 Forty-nine top recording artists collaborated on a song called "Sun City", in which they pledged they would not perform at the resort because of their opposition to apartheid.
 Additionally, Simple Minds included the song as part of a live medley on their Live in the City of Light double album in 1987.
+The same year, Black Sabbath played six shows in Sun City with a short-lived line-up featuring original guitarist Tony Iommi, keyboardist Geoff Nicholls, then-new vocalist Tony Martin, and a rhythm section with drummer Terry Chimes (The Clash) and bassist Dave Spitz (Great White).

 Skytrain

 In January 1986 the Skytrain people mover, built with Otis Hovair technology, took its first trip on a 1.71 km line that connects a remote parking lot to the Entertainment Centre.
 Two trains of three cars shuttle on the route.
+According to Sun City staff, the skytrain no longer operates due to high maintenance costs and lack of parts.